dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-override-metadata-for-a-dependency-property.md

   - "dependency properties [WPF], overriding metadata for"
   - "overriding metadata for dependency properties [WPF]" ms.assetid: f90f026e-60d8-428a-933d-edf0dba4441f
+description: Learn how to override default dependency property metadata from an inherited class by calling the OverrideMetadata method and providing type-specific metadata.
 ---
 # How to: Override Metadata for a Dependency Property
 This example shows how to override default dependency property metadata that comes from an inherited class, by calling the <xref:System.Windows.DependencyProperty.OverrideMetadata%2A> method and providing type-specific metadata.